ekfchan/BNG-FragileSiteRepair/README.md

 === OTHER OPTIONS ===
 --enzyme <nickase sequence> : Nickase enzyme for in-silico digestion and fragile site prediction.
 Default: GCTCTTC --ngsBuffer <basepairs> : Number of basepairs that a single NGS alignment must extend past the ends of a stitchPosition to supplement score.
 Default: 500
---ngsBonus <raw score value> : Score bonus for each NGS alignment supporting a fragile site repair.
-Default: 10 --breakNGSonly : Flag to break maps at stitchPositions that have only NGS alignment support and no BioNano single molecule support.
+--ngsBonus <raw score value> : Score bonus for each NGS alignment supporting a fragile site repair [NOTE: see documentation for details on raw scoring for BIoNano molecules].
+Default: 10
+--breakNGSonly : Flag to break maps at stitchPositions that have only NGS alignment support and no BioNano single molecule support.
 Default: OFF
 --threshold <scaled score> : Minimum stitchPoisitons scaled score below which to break maps.
+Scaled score=Raw Score/10.
+Default: 1.0
-Default: 1.0 --maxlab <label count> : Maximum number of reference labels to allow between adjacent maps.
+--maxlab <label count> : Maximum number of reference labels to allow between adjacent maps.
 Default: 1 --maxfill <basepairs> : Maximum number of basepairs to allow between adjacent maps.
 Default: 30000 --wobble <basepairs> : Maximum number of basepairs to allow the fragile site to vary.
 Default: 30000